Come on in to

 Bruce Lee

-Originally from Australia
+Originally from Australia,

-Now retired from a career as Building Contractor and Finishing Carpenter.
+now retired from a career as Building Contractor and Finishing Carpenter.

-Interests : Cedar strip canoe and kayaks, Lotus Super 7 cars, Custom furniture, Kayaking, Adventure travels, Long distance road trips, Organic gardening, Arts & crafts
+Interests : Cedar strip canoe and kayaks, Lotus Super 7 cars, Custom furniture, Kayaking, Adventure travels, Long distance road trips, Organic gardening, Arts & crafts.

 Mike Jennings